OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

     does not apply, update with screenshots of group wizard
     |sunstone_group_defview|

-Once you have defined and customized the UI views for the different roles, you need to define which user groups or users may access to each view.
-This information is defined in the ``/etc/one/sunstone-views.yaml``.
+Sunstone will calculate the views available to users using:

+- From all the groups the user belongs to, the SUNSTONE_VIEWS (comma separated list of views) attributes is pulled.
+Those views combined would be presented to the user
-The views can be defined for:
+- If no views available from users, the defaults would be fetched from ``sunstone-views.yaml``.
+Here, views can be defined for:
   -  Each user (``users:`` section), list each user and the set of views available for her.
   -  Each group (``groups:`` section), list the set of views for the group.
   -  The default view, if a user is not listed in the ``users:`` section, nor its group in the ``groups:`` section, the default views will be used.
+- By default users in the oneadmin group have access to all views
+- By default users in the users group can use `users view`` and ``coud_view``

-For example the following enables the user (user.yaml) and the cloud (cloud.yaml) views for helen and the cloud (cloud.yaml) view for group cloud-users.
-If more than one view for a given user the first one is the default:
+Regarding ``sunstone-views.yaml``, the following example enables the user (user.yaml) and the cloud (cloud.yaml) views for helen and the cloud (cloud.yaml) view for group cloud-users.
+If more than one view for a given user the first one is the default.

 .. code::